Extra GP Healthcare Services at your Surgery!

 This is a 5 yearly health check available to patients age 40 – 74 who do not have any other long term conditions.
 The health check covers blood pressure, weight, diet, exercise, alcohol consumption and smoking status to assess your future risk of heart disease or stroke so you can make any necessary lifestyle changes;

-You can get free contraception (including condom collection cards, coils, implants) and screening for sexually-transmitted diseases at a practice rather than having to go to a hospital or sexual health clinic;
+You can get free contraception including Long Acting Reversible Contraception (LARC) coil and implant fittings, and screening for sexually-transmitted diseases at a practice rather than having to go to a hospital or sexual health clinic.

 Your GP can send a photo of certain skin conditions directly to a hospital specialist to enable fast diagnosis and treatment where needed.
 This helps your GP to manage more skin conditions within the practice rather than referring you to the hospital;